Season 2, Episode 6: “Keetom Takooteeoo Maheekun (The Return of the Wolf)”

 Getting tortured, McTaggart is pressured because of his military service, deserting his post, and he nearly gets one of his most precious appendages chopped off.
 That is, before Imogen shows up.
 She’s been keeping an eye on Grace, which doesn’t bode well, seeing as how she’s running around in the shadows with Harp.

-In Montreal, Elizabeth Carruthers (Katie McGrath) is found bloody, beaten to death in the dirt.
+In Montreal, Elizabeth Carruthers (Katie McGrath) is found beaten to death in the dirt.
 Douglas Brown (Allan Hawco) is left reeling, knowing Samuel Grant (Shawn Doyle) is behind her murder.
-This leaves him and Malcolm (Michael Patric) to put their heads together, to do what brothers do and work as one, get back at Grant through business.
+This leaves him and Malcolm (Michael Patric) to put their heads together.
 They later find out Josephette (Karen LeBlanc) runs the company even though Douglas owns it after Ms. Carruther’s death.
 Certainly puts a knot in things.
 Soon, they come to an agreement, all three working together so Grant doesn’t get what he wants after his hideous act of violence.

 Meanwhile, in the woods, Cobbs Pond (Greg Bryk) leads a party of people, including Clenna Dolan (Lyla Porter-Follows), to where Elizabeth was supposed to be meeting Harp and his people.
 Hmm, I wonder how that’ll go over.
 Already feels sketchy when Michael comes ashore, finding Clenna and Cobbs waiting for him.
 The young Irishman is shocked to hear Elizabeth is dead, now he’s left to make a deal for the pelts with Cobbs, proxy for the wealthy, ruthless American.